LibreCAD/LibreCAD/README.md

 - Download boost, from https://sourceforge.net/projects/boost/files/boost/
 - unzip into C:\boost\, for example C:\boost\1_53_0 (in this directory you will find boost root directory, INSTALL, index, Jamroot etc.. etc).

-Notes: At this point you will have the following directory structure: C:\muparser\muparser_v2_2_2\ (assuming you are using muparser-2.2.2).
-If you prefer to keep muParser in other locations, you should specify the directiory location with a custom.pro file in LibreCAD source folder, for example, the following setting is equivalent to the default muparser path in common.pro:

-`MUPARSER_DIR = /muparser/muparser_v2_2_2`

-- Start Qt Desktop using "Qt 4.8.4 for Desktop (MinGW)" shortcut.
-- In Qt Desktop console, navigate to muParser build directory (C:\muparser\muparser_v2_2_2\build\), then type the following command to built muParser library:
-  `mingw32-make -fmakefile.mingw`

-After installation, start Qt Creator and load LibreCAD.pro, from the build menu select "Build All".
+Start Qt Creator and load LibreCAD.pro, from the build menu select "Build All".

 Generic Unix Users
 ------------------